Insurance Plus · Texas Independent Insurance Agency 2626 Cole Ave #300, Dallas, TX 75204 · 214-351-4097

 Older Homes

-Older homes may need review for roof age, wiring, plumbing, foundation condition, updates, and maintenance history.
+Older homes may need review for roof age, electrical systems, plumbing, foundation condition, updates, and maintenance history.

 Claims